pp-mo/ncdata/docs/userdocs/user_guide/data_objects.rst

 :class:`~ncdata.NcData`
 ^^^^^^^^^^^^^^^^^^^^^^^
-This represents a dataset containing variables, attributes and groups.
+This represents a dataset containing variables, dimensions, attributes and groups.
 It is also used to represent groups.

 :class:`~ncdata.NcDimension`